project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 > **Note**:
 >
 >- Jenkins will have many jobs which may not be documented or is not suitable for adoption yet
->- Jobs listed on this page is sufficient to setup Sunbird
+>- Jobs listed on this page is sufficient to setup Sunbird and not every job present in Jenkins is required to be run
 >- Jobs can be run in parallel to speed up execution.
 The only exception is you should **NOT** run multiple jobs which clone the code from same repo in parallel
 >- If you get errors in some of the build jobs, rerun the job again
->- The errors are usually maven missing jars or maven repo timeouts
+>- The errors are usually due to missing maven jars or maven repo timeouts
 >- If you get errors even after re-running the job, come back to it later, there are other jobs which would generate dependent jars

 |Jenkins Job to Run|Github Tag|Github Repo|Comments|